arabeta/AiRA/README.md

 </href>
 </h1>

-Webapp for Purple air with the ECUIPP lab project under the Department of Environmental Sciences and Engineering at UNC Chapel Hill
+Webapp for Purple air monitors with the ECUIPP lab project under the Department of Environmental Sciences and Engineering at UNC Chapel Hill

 AiRA is currently development by team ARA.